ehorvat1/Openhab_Widgets/Awattar/readme.md

    b) Add an Action....Run Script ...Rule DSL .... insert all lines from "rAwattarhelper.js" into the editor
       Click on "Save" !

    You may test the rule by clicking on the Run button and check that rule does generate a Event log line showing Rule rAwattarhelper last run time.
+To do this: Login to openhab operating system with ssh and issue "openhab-cli showlogs" command.

 8) Add 2 Custom Widgets.
 In developer tools go to "Widgets" page.

    a) Press "+" button to add a Widget.
 Exchange standard code with all lines from awattar_graph_today_eho_v0_1.yaml.
 Press Save.
 Go Back